May 13, 2024

 In consideration of the engineering, procurement and construction management services performed hereunder, Owner will pay to Contractor a lump sum amount of ( ) (U.S. or Foreign) (“Lump Sum for Services”), not subject to escalation, subject to such additions and adjustments thereto or deductions therefrom as may be made pursuant to the Agreement.

-However, if the contractor is delayed because of a scope change or an owner-caused delay, there is a possibility that the contractor may be entitled to escalation costs if he can prove these damages.
+However, if the contractor is delayed because of a scope change or an owner-caused delay, there is a possibility that the contractor may be entitled to escalation costs if it can prove these damages.
 Owners who use clauses prohibiting escalation may encourage higher bids from contractors where there is uncertainty regarding delays that may occur on the project.

 A contractor may recover unanticipated escalation costs for labor and materials for a compensable delay.
 Such recovery requires a comparison of the schedule of planned expenditures to actual expenditures.
 An integrated cost and schedule activity relationship is the single most important tool in establishing a contractor’s right to claim escalation costs due to a delay.
 If the schedule is CPM-based, the effect of a delay on the critical path can first be analyzed to allocate the responsibility of the delay.
 As a second step, the as-planned cost can be directly compared to the as-built cost of the activities whose delay is compensable.
 In some cases, these costs can be substantiated by evidence of an increase in labor rates as detailed in a union agreement.
 Another method of proof available is the use of labor and/or material indices published by governments or various companies.